 In some circumstances we may, at our sole discretion, require you to sign a product licence before the product is shipped to you and/or to pay us in cleared funds before the product is shipped.

 Fees and payment

-All prices quoted are valid for 30 days unless stated otherwise.
 All prices in this proposal are exclusive of applicable taxes, travel, subsistence, carriage and media charges.
-Payment terms are 30 days from invoice, subject to satisfactory credit references, unless stated otherwise.
+Payment terms are as detailed in the respective proposal, subject to satisfactory credit references.
 Fees given are for an annual single user licence unless otherwise stated.
-You can pay us in GB Sterling, US Dollars or Euros; the minimum fee for any single order s £350 / $500 / €400.
+You can pay us in GB Sterling, US Dollars or Euros; the minimum fee for any single order is £350 / $500 / €400.